-Our 2022-23 regulatory priorities PDF, 2053.72 KB identify and target problem activities, areas and industries that may have high levels of non-compliance with water laws or the potential to cause harm to the environment or surrounding community.
+NRAR’s regulatory priorities focus on activities, regions or industries that may not be following the water rules or have the potential to cause harm to the environment or the community.

 Our annual priorities